Adjusted chi-square test for degree-corrected block models: Introduction

 In this paper, we propose the adjusted chi-square test for measuring the goodness-of-fit of a DCSBM.
-The idea is as follows: Given a set of labels, we compress the adjacency matrix by summing the rows over the communities specified by the labels.
+The idea is as follows: Given a set of column labels, we compress the adjacency matrix by summing each row over the communities specified by the labels, a process we will refer to as column aggregation.
 Under a DCSBM, the rows of the compressed matrix will have a multinomial distribution, conditional on the node degrees $d_i$ (i.e., the row sums).
 Rows in the same (row) community will have the same multinomial parameter.
-Thus, the problem reduces to that of testing whether groups of multinomials have equal means.
+Thus, the problem reduces to test whether groups of multinomials have equal means.
 The challenge is that the number of multinomials in each group is proportional to $n$, the total number of nodes, which grows to infinity fast, while the number of observations in each multinomial, $d_i$, grows much slower.
-We study this general multi-group testing problem in Section~\ref{sec:ac:test} and show that under mild conditions, as long as the harmonic mean $h(d_1,\dots,d_n)$ goes to infinity, an adjusted version of the classical chi-square statistic has standard normal distribution under the null hypothesis.
+We study this general multi-group testing problem in Section~\ref{sec:ac:test:0} and show that under mild conditions, as long as the harmonic mean $h(d_1,\dots,d_n)$ goes to infinity, a modified version of the classical chi-square statistic, which we refer to as Adjusted Chi-square (\textbf{AC}), has the standard normal distribution under the null hypothesis.

-We then develop these ideas in the context of networks and show that given a (strongly) consistent set of labels, by using a subsampling scheme, the same conclusion about the null distribution can be extended to the (S)\cac, the (subsampled) network adjusted chi-square statistic. \cac is, in fact, a family of tests, depending on what labels one uses for row compression.
-Using $(K+1)$-community column labels for compression, and $K$-community row labels when testing equality of multinomials, we obtain a powerful test in sequential applications.
-We refer to this variant as \scacp and, in Section~\ref{sec:consist}, study its sequential consistency in determining the number of communities.
+We then extend these ideas to the analysis of networks, leading to the Network Adjusted Chi-square (\textbf{NAC}) family of tests.
+The family includes many variants depending on which subsets of the adjacency matrix are used and how the columns are aggregated.
+Assume that we want to test a $K$-community DCSBM.
+One variant of the test uses a subsampling scheme and aggregates using $K$ communities for the columns.
+We refer to this version as \textbf{\scac}, for subsampled NAC.
+We show that given a consistent set of labels, \textbf{\scac} has the standard normal distribution under null.
+Another variant of the test uses subsampling but aggregates using $(K+1)$-community column labels, while still using $K$-community row labels when testing for the equality of multinomials.
+We refer to this variant as \textbf{\scacp}.
+We show that \textbf{\scacp} has the same null distribution as \textbf{\scac}, but is more powerful against DCSBM alternatives in sequential applications (Section~\ref{sec:consist}).

 We also develop bootstrapped versions of the tests which are more robust in practice and can be applied even when the null distribution of the test statistic is difficult to compute.
 Moreover, we introduce a smoothing idea that can further increase the robustness of sequential model selection.